daniel-keogh/graph-theory/OVERVIEW.md

 - An "alphabet", i.e. a set of input symbols the automaton recognises.
 - A set of states and rules for going from one state to another, depending on the input symbol.
 - A start state, with an arrow pointing at it from nowhere.
-- A set of accept states, typically represented by a state with a double circle.
+- A set of accept states, typically represented by double circles.
 - A set of arrows/edges going from one state to another.
 These arrows are also called transitions.

 #### Example